Seminole County Domestic Violence Attorneys

 - Prison sentence for up to five years for third-degree felony charges

 - Prison sentence for up to 15 years for second-degree felony charges

 - Community service

-Whether you are facing misdemeanor or felony charges, the penalties can disrupt your life and put a permanent stain on your criminal record.
-With our domestic violence lawyers in Seminole County, you can get passionate representation to defend you in court.
+Whether you are facing misdemeanor or felony charges, the penalties can disrupt your life and permanently stain your criminal record.
+With our lawyers in Seminole County, you can get passionate representation to defend you in court.
 We strive to provide informative defense services and can diligently work to build and present your case.